Sound of the Rockies

 The Sound of the Rockies (SOR) is an a cappella men's chorus based in greater Denver, Colorado.
 They are a multiple-time bronze medalist chorus for the Barbershop Harmony Society.
 In 2007, they co-hosted the International Convention in Denver with the Denver Mountainaires.
-The chorus comprises between 90-100 voices currently.
+The chorus comprises between 90 and 100 voices currently.

 History

 In the 1990s, there were two major chapters of the Barbershop Harmony Society in the Denver area, the older Mile-Hi Chapter (chartered 1948) and the Denver Tech Chapter, chartered in the 1980s.
 In 1999 the two chapters began to discuss the idea of merging and the merger was completed on January 1, 2000.
 The new chorus, now named the Sound of the Rockies, drafted a young director, Darin Drown, for its initial leadership.

 The chorus competed in its first Rocky Mountain District contest in the fall of 2000 in Rapid City, South Dakota, placing second, missing an invitation to the International competition merely by 5 points.

 In the fall of 2001 SOR competed in its second District contest, again placing second, but this time earning a wildcard to compete at the International Chorus Finals.
 Traveling to its first International contest in July 2002, in Portland, Oregon, SOR shocked the barbershop world by placing 8th.
 The original Mile-Hi Chorus had been a top ten contender back in the 70s, so this marked a return to the upper echelon for the men from Denver.

 The new Sound of the Rockies won its first Rocky Mountain District championship in the fall of 2002 once again earning the right to compete at the International contest in July 2003 and placing 7th in Montreal.

 The chorus continued its climb, repeating as local Rocky Mountain District champions and placing in the top ten nationally every year.
-In 2007, the chorus co-hosted the International contest and convention in Denver, the first time the Society’s annual convention had ever come to the Mile High City.
+In 2007, the chorus co-hosted the International contest and convention in Denver, the first time the Society's annual convention had ever come to the Mile High City.
 At the Pepsi Center the Sound of the Rockies placed 3rd, winning a medal (Top 5) for the first time.